zikula/core/docs/Development/General/Refactoring_3.md

 ## Modules
 ### File Structure
 The file structure of Zikula 3.0 is much different than the structure in 2.0.
-Intead of extensions being kept in /modules or /themes, they are placed into /src/extensions.
+Instead of extensions being kept in /modules or /themes, they are placed into /src/extensions.
 Much of the code that handles rendering pages is outside the public folder that the webserver can see.
-To serve your html pages, you will need to navigate to zikula_folder/src/ to serve pages.
+You will need to navigate to zikula_folder/src/ to serve pages.
 A virtual host or modrewrite may be needed on your production server.

 ### Composer file